-Annie Proulx, author of celebrated books and stories including The Shipping News, is born on August 22, 1935 in Norwich, Connecticut.
+Annie Proulx, author of celebrated books and stories including The Shipping News and "Brokeback Mountain," is born on August 22, 1935 in Norwich, Connecticut.
 Her mother was a painter and her father a self-made executive in a textile company.

 Annie lived in various towns in New England and in North Carolina during her childhood, and wrote her first short story at age 10, when she was home sick with the chicken pox.
 In college, she majored in history and later worked toward a doctorate, but eventually abandoned academia to make her living writing magazine articles and how-to books for nearly 20 years.
 She married and divorced three times, raised three sons as a single mother, and still found time to write and publish a few short stories every year.